wingyu/screenshotter/README.md

 # Screenshotter
-An experimental pet project that takes a screenshot of a website and then uploads it to your S3 bucket
+A project to experiment with Elixir and OTP.
+Screenshotter takes a screenshot of a website and then uploads it to your S3 bucket

 ## Set Up
 1. Install dependencies with `mix deps.get`